WnndGws/OneOffCodes/README.md

 # Scripts

-This is a collection of shell scripts, and Python scripts that I write to achieve a discrete task.
+This is a collection of scripts that I have written to achieve some simple tasks.

 ## Getting Started